Hoi An 2016 - Ancient Faifo

-Ancient Fai Fo is a high-end restaurant in a 2-sorey old mansion.
+Ancient Fai Fo is a high-end restaurant in a 2-storey old mansion.
 The building - like most of the other buildings in the old town, has been beautifully restored - and the interior decoration creates a very classy ambiance.
 This is easily one of the most beautiful restaurants in Hoi An.

 For the art lover there is a small gallery on the ground floor of the restaurant.

-Ancient Fai Fo tries to do something a little different with the traditional Vietnamese dishes.
+Ancient Fai Fo tries to do something a little different from the traditional Vietnamese dishes.
 So when you order something like Mee Quang - do not expect the standard bowl of noodles.
 Here they like to deconstruct the dish and present it with a new twist.
 Sadly the deconstructed dishes are the less successful ones - and it was the more traditional dishes which were more enjoyable.

-The Duo of Calamari with deep fried coconut squid and a pomelo salad was good.
+The Duo of Calamari with deep-fried coconut squid and a pomelo salad was good.

-The Oven Baked Stuffed Squid was the best dish of the night.
+The Oven-Baked Stuffed Squid was the best dish of the night.
 The squid was tender, and the stuffing of pork, dried shrimps, mushrooms and curry sauce was sophisticated and flavourful.